-According to a research conducted by Google in 2012, users consistently rated websites with simple visuals as more aesthetically pleasing, than the more complex counterparts.
+According to research conducted by Google in 2012, users consistently rated websites with simple visuals as more aesthetically pleasing, than the more complex counterparts.

-Additionally, highly prototypical sites (those with more visual associations with sites of it’s category) with simple designs were rated to be most aesthetically pleasing.
+Additionally, highly prototypical sites (those with more visual associations with sites of its category) with simple designs were rated to be most aesthetically pleasing.
 You may be wondering, what does Google’s research on website designs have to do with brand designs?
-Well, it provides us with an understanding of aesthetic judgments and how we process visual information, and gives credibility to the phrase “Keep It Simple Stupid”.
+Well, it provides us with an understanding of aesthetic judgments and how we process visual information and gives credibility to the phrase “Keep It Simple Stupid”.

 Visual Information Processing: Simple Designs

 We all know different people have different preferences and tastes.
-However, the concept of simplicity being more aesthetically pleasing over visual complexity has been found to be universal.
+However, the concept of simplicity is more aesthetically pleasing over visual complexity has been found to be universal.
 The reason behind this is because simplicity is scientifically easier to process.

 We process visual information by converting the images seen through our eyes (retina) into electrical impulses, which is then sent to our brain.
 So, the more complex the image is, whether it’s colors or objects, the more information your eyes and brain will have to process.